Adarsh1-me/Adarsh1-me/README.md

 ### Hi there, I'm Adarsh Singh 👋
-- 🔭 I’m currently working with the dynamic realms of Front-end Technologies.
+- 🔭 I’m currently working with the dynamic realms of Front-end technologies.
 - 👨‍💻 Front-end Developer
 - 📚 What do I believe?
 One more try...
 - 📫 How to reach me: LinkedIn - @/in/adarsh-arvi4528